Water Saving Tips

 - When you buy a washing machine or dishwasher, think about water use and energy efficiency.
 Most manufacturers now give this information to consumers.

-Get additional information and water saving tips from the Environmental Protection Agency (EPA).
+Find additional information and water saving tips from the Environmental Protection Agency.